-In an effective search, we’re reaching out to potential candidates who aren’t necessarily looking to change jobs when we call.
+In effective recruiting, we’re reaching out to potential candidates who aren’t necessarily looking to change jobs when we call or post an opportunity.
 Almost always, we have a polite conversation about the value of the company and the opportunity, and the candidate wants more information before considering it further.
 In every instance, a clear position description can set the table for more effective follow-up conversation with the right people.

-Today’s searches should begin with sound research and solid, non-traditional position descriptions.
-I sat on the other side of the desk for many years.
+I sat on the hiring side of the desk for many years.
 We often viewed a position description as a mundane, necessary task in grading a position or beginning the search process.
 That’s a common view, and it’s wrong.
 Instead, the position description should be the first step in the sales process that ultimately leads to the placement of the right person.
 The position description is often the candidate’s first glimpse at your company’s story, the strategic value of the open position, and the core competencies required.
-Fitzgerald MSI begins every new search with extensive interviews inside the organization to learn what the candidate must accomplish, and what kind of person can work successfully inside the company.
+It should start with extensive interviews inside the organization to learn what the candidate must accomplish, and what kind of person can work successfully inside the company.

 It’s relatively easy to write a traditional position description that lists the skills, experience and core competencies you’re looking for in candidates.
 It takes a fresh perspective to create a marketable position description.
 Beginning the process with a clean slate is the best place to start.
 We use the old position description as a guide, but for the most part, we simply refer back to it to make sure we covered all the bases when we’re done.
 Instead, we like to begin by asking the right questions of the right people in the company.
 From there, we’ll integrate what we learned with the specific skills, talents and experience we often find listed in the existing position description.

 It’s still necessary to list the core requirements.
-The position description becomes marketable when you convert requirements to expectations, and tasks to deliverables.
+The position description becomes marketable when you convert requirements to expectations, tasks to deliverables, and the attitudes and behaviors that are required of the culture.
 Include the value proposition of the company and the opportunity, and the cultural integration requirements, and your position description becomes an important sales tool in the recruitment process.

 - List the skills, talents and experience a successful candidate needs to have, but pay equal attention to what the candidate needs to do to be successful.
 Beyond listing minimum requirements, tell the candidate what needs to be accomplished for the company out of that experience or skill.